EFForg/privacybadger/doc/tests.md

 * [Unit tests](/doc/tests.md#unit-tests) for exercising isolated units of code
 * [Functional tests](/doc/tests.md#functional-tests) for verifying high-level extension functionality

-[Github Actions](/doc/tests.md#github-actions-ci) runs unit and functional tests on every pull request on Chrome, Firefox and Edge.
+[GitHub Actions](/doc/tests.md#github-actions-ci) runs unit and functional tests on every pull request on Chrome, Firefox and Edge.

-## Github Actions CI
+## GitHub Actions CI

-Every pull request runs the full suite of tests on Github Actions.
-We test on latest stable Chrome and Firefox releases, as well as on Chrome Beta, Edge Beta, Firefox Beta and Firefox ESR.

-See [`test.yml`](/.github/workflows/test.yml) for the Github Actions configuration.
+Every pull request runs the full suite of tests on GitHub Actions.
+See [`test.yml`](/.github/workflows/test.yml) for the GitHub Actions configuration.

 We use [ESLint](https://eslint.org) to flag potential JavaScript errors and style issues.
 Please see our [developer guide](/doc/develop.md#lint-your-changes) for setup instructions.